oriozc/oriozc/README.md

 <h5 align="left">overthewire , picoctf , pwnable.kr etc.</h5>

 <h5 align="left">- Experience with linux and with variety of tools such as:</h5>
-<h5 align="left">Metasploit , Nmap , Wireshark , Burpsuite , Hydra , Nikto , John the ripper, Hashcat etc.</h5>
+<h5 align="left">Metasploit , Nmap , Wireshark , Burpsuite , Hydra , Nikto , John the ripper etc.</h5>

-<h5 align="left">- Basic experience with Aircrack-ng and SQLmap.</h5>
+<h5 align="left">- Basic experience with Aircrack-ng, SQLmap and Hashcat.</h5>

 <h5 align="left">- Have an understanding of OSINT and information gathering techniques such as social engineering, footprinting, network scanning, vulnerability scanning and war dialing.</h5>